 As a personal trainer and weight-loss coach, I am constantly answering health and fitness questions from my clients, on social media and in our Start TODAY Facebook group.
 In this column, I address some of the most common questions and roadblocks that trip people up on their journey to establish a health and fitness routine.

-Is it better to lift heavier weights for less reps or lift lighter weights for more reps?
+Is it better to lift heavier weights for fewer reps or lift lighter weights and do more reps?

 Confusingly, the answer is both.

 When you lift heavier, lower repetitions are advised for the obvious reason: it is harder to lift heavier weights and your muscles fatigue faster.
 But what this also means is that your muscle size will increase more and faster the heavier you lift.

 On the other hand, lifting lighter weights for more repetitions will improve your endurance and build muscle, but not as quickly as lifting heavier weights.
 It truly depends on what your goals are for your physique.
 If your goal is weight loss, both lifting heavier and lifting lighter can help you burn fat and lose weight.